AdaCore/spark2014/docs/ug/usage_scenarios.rst

    SPARK defines a few constructs (aspects, pragmas and attributes) that are not defined in Ada.
-While |GNAT Pro| supports these constructs, care should be exercized to use these constructs with other compilers, or older versions of |GNAT Pro|.
+While |GNAT Pro| supports these constructs, care should be exercised to use these constructs with other compilers, or older versions of |GNAT Pro|.
 This issue is detailed in section :ref:`Portability Issues`.

 .. _Portability of Programs With Errors: